 Virgin olive oil is a lower grade olive oil and is considered to be tasty, but may include some sensory defects.
 Olive oils that are graded as Extra virgin and Virgin can not contain any refined oil.

 Refined olive oil is the olive oil obtained from any grade of virgin olive oil by refining methods.
 The refining process removes color, odor and flavor from the olive oil.
 This leaves behind a very pure form of olive oil that is tasteless, colorless and odorless and extremely low in free fatty acids.

 There’s also extra virgin olive oil available on the mass market.
 It has no subtle flavor, and economies of scale make the price lower.
 There’s a lot of culture involved here, and the original products are valued according to farm and olive variety.
 You’ll usually find more information about ‘branded’ oil than about mass production.
-It is usually a small family business that’s been around for hundreds of years and has been passed down from generation to generation.
+The best olive oil is usually made by a small family business that’s been around for hundreds of years and has been passed down from generation to generation.

 How to use olive oil?

 Pick the best, the most delicious, the most gourmet olive oil.
 You can have it with light bread, rice, tomatoes or grilled vegetables.
 You can add oil with a lower taste expression to the mixed salad.
 If you decide to drink oil on its own for health purposes, you should also choose the richest flavor – because it has the best nutritional composition.

 You could stew and fry in olive oil.
 This is what famous chefs and chefs of typical Italian cuisine do.
 But it is worth considering the price here.
 Heated oil loses all its beneficial nutritional properties and flavor richness.
 It doesn’t become harmful when heated, but loses most of the benefits.
 In any case, it’s a pity to spoil and waste good oil in this way – you can use cheaper fats for frying.